chris-wood/draft-arc/draft-yun-cfrg-arc.md

 ## Timing Leaks

 To ensure no information is leaked during protocol execution, all operations that use secret data MUST run in constant time.
 This includes all prime-order group operations and proof-specific operations that operate on secret data, including proof generation and verification.

+# Alternatives considered

+## Alternative Algebraic MACs

+ARC uses the MACGGM algebraic MAC as its underlying primitive, as detailed in {{KVAC}} and {{REVISITING_KVAC}}.
+This offers the benefit of having a lower credential size than MACDDH, which is an alternative algebraic MAC detailed in {{KVAC}}.

+The BBS anonymous credential scheme, as detailed in {{BBS}} and its variants, is efficient and publicly verifiable, but requires pairings for verification.
+This is problematic for adoption because pairings are complex to implement securely, and aren't supported as widely in software and hardware as non-pairing elliptic curves.

+It is possible to construct a keyed-verification variant of BBS which doesn't use pairings, as discussed in {{BBDT17}} and {{REVISITING_KVAC}}.
+However these keyed-verification BBS variants require more analysis, proofs of security properties, and review to be considered mature enough for standardization.

 # IANA Considerations